Leisure Suit Larry Goes Looking for Love (in Several Wrong Places): Development

 The first sequel of the series used Sierra On-Line's new adventure game engine called Sierra's Creative Interpreter (SCI), with full 320x200 resolution, mouse, and sound card support.
 In addition to sharing the SCI0 engine, the game parallels the King's Quest series in its realistic art style—particularly in regard to Larry's character portrait—and grand-adventure elements, including a number of diverse settings (a cruise ship, tropical islands, etc.).

 Sierra On-Line intentionally toned down the titular character's sexual escapades for the sequel.
 According to series creator Al Lowe, this lack of Leisure Suit Larrys trademark humor is an oft-cited criticism of the game.
 It is also notable for being the only game in the series where Larry cannot cavort with women until the end.
-For this reason, the game did not include an age-verification test, although brief instances of pixellated nudity still occur at certain points.
+For this reason, the game did not include an age-verification test, although brief instances of pixelated nudity still occur at certain points.
 The engine also supports FM and MT-32 music.

 Among the many women Larry meets over the course of the game is Rosella of Daventry—the protagonist of King's Quest IV—an example of Sierra's many cross-promotions.
 One of the game's final scenes includes a piano-playing "Polyester Patty", who features prominently in Leisure Suit Larry III: Passionate Patti in Pursuit of the Pulsating Pectorals and Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work under the name "Passionate Patti".
 Patti is blond in this incarnation, whereas future games depict her as dark-haired.

 With their SCI engine, Sierra dropped disk-based protection schemes.
 The game has a copy protection screen where one of several pictures of women are displayed and the user must enter their phone number as given in the manual.
 However, some versions of the game include an undocumented way to skip this screen (as well as activating a cheat mode) by entering 0724 as the phone number (the designer Al Lowe's birthday – July 24; he put this into the game while testing so he would not need to enter the copy protection codes whenever he restarted it).